lip6/ITSTools-web/dve.md

 	* Run the command line its-tools with "-i mymodel.dve -t DVE"
 * A third path is open to read DVE models through LTSmin ETF format.
 ETF is relatively compact representation of the state graph that LTSmin can build.
 When this succeeds (i.e. LTSMin manages to build the state space) subsequent model-checking using the ETF input tends to be faster than using the original DVE input.
-Note that its-reach is known to succeed using DVE input for many models where LTSmin fails (mostly in presence of synchronization barriers that impact a lorge number of variables in their support).
+Note that its-reach is known to succeed using DVE input for many models where LTSmin fails (mostly in presence of synchronization barriers that impact a large number of variables in their support).
 	* First run [LTSmin **dve2lts-sym** tool](http://fmt.cs.utwente.nl/tools/ltsmin/doc/dve2lts-sym.html) to build an ETF, then use flag "-t ETF" to pass the file to its-tools.
 	* This path through ETF is mandatory to activate TGTA (testing automata) approaches for LTL (see [LTSmin bridges](ltsmin.md) page).